 This update was a success.
 The H5P plugin comes inside the core plugins inside the /mod folder of Moodle.
 Then I started learning about different kinds of interactive activities at the H5P official page https://h5p.org/content-types-and-applications.
 For language teaching and learning I started using H5P activities such as Audio Recorder, Dictation, Speak the words set, Interactive Video, Quiz (Question Set), among others.

 However, not all kind of questions are available at H5P.
-For example, text matching activities are not available.
+For example, specifically text matching activities are not available.
 Although you can find a Drag and Drop activity, which is similar to a matching activity, this is for images, not text.
 There is another activity called Drag the words but I did not liked it much.

 I was adapting to the online format a lesson about “Requests with modals” taken from the Interchange Book 2 4ed.
 In my computer I transcribed the matching exercise from Unit 6, Activity 8, Grammar Focus “Requests with modals and Would you mind…?” which consisted in matching a list of requests on the left to a list of responses on the right as shown in this capture: